 A large variety of sea life can be found in the waters around the Comoros.
 One can find everything from giant whales, large sharks, big manta rays, sailfish, sunfish, to lobsters, crabs, blennies (Alticus anjouanae) and tiny shrimp.
 Multiple forms of marine life exist in the deep water close to the islands, among the coral reefs, on the miles of both rocky shores and sandy beaches.
 Fresh water streams and shoreline springs help to add to the diversity of plant and animal life in the Islands.
 In recent years, however, there has been an increase in pollution from human activity that now threatens much of the coastal life around the islands.
 The coral reefs and their associated sea life are especially in danger.

 There is a remarkable story about a species of fish found in the waters of the Comoro Islands.
 Scientists, at one time, thought that the Coelacanth had been extinct for over 60 million years!
-But, in 1938, one was caught and brought to the attention of an ichthyologist, J. B. Smith, in South Africa.
-Once he learned that coelacanths were still being caught in Comorian waters, he offered a reward for anyone in the Islands who caught one and kept it as a specimen for him.
+But, in 1938, a fisherman brought one to the attention of an ichthyologist, J. B. Smith, in South Africa.
+Once he learned that coelacanths were still being caught in Comorian waters, he offered a reward for anyone in the Islands who caught and kept one as a specimen for him.
 In 1952, a fisherman from Anjouan, who regularly caught the fish for his kitchen table, presented him with one.
 Since then, numerous specimens have been caught, preserved, and sent to museums around the world.
-Coelacanths have also been photographed while swimming in Comorian waters.
+Coelacanths have also been photographed live in Comorian waters.
 There are videos available on YouTube.
 To learn more about this story visit the National Geographic website.

 THE UNION OF THE COMOROS

-At the Berlin conference of 1884-5, the major European powers divided up Africa into spheres of influence and the Comoros became a French protectorate.
-France declared them a colony in 1912 and in 1946 they became an Overseas Territory of France.
-They remained under direct French political control until 1975 when the local government declared the Islands' independence.
+At the Berlin conference of 1884-5, western European powers divided up Africa into spheres of influence and the Comoros became a French protectorate.
+France declared them a colony in 1912 and they became an Overseas Territory of France in 1946.
+The Comoros remained under direct French political control until 1975 when the local government declared the Islands' independence.
 In 1978, after three years of political turmoil, three of the islands; Grande Comore, Moheli, and Anjouan, formed the Federal Islamic Republic of the Comoro Islands.
 France retained control of Mayotte but this was disputed by the new Comorian government and the United Nations General Assembly also recognized the island of Mayotte as a part of the independent nation of the Comoros.
-However, in spite of these actions, the French government retained control of Mayott and, in March of 2011, made the island a Department of France.
+However, in spite of these actions, the French government retained control of Mayotte and, in March of 2011, made the island a Department of France.
 It remains a part of France to this day.

 In 1997, separatists on the islands of Anjouan and Moheli demanded more independence from the Federal Islamic Republic.
 This led to the breakup of the Republic and reformation of the central government under a new constitution in 2001.
 The country was renamed the Union of the Comoro Islands and the constitution gave each of the three islands considerable autonomy.
 Besides there being an elected president of the Union, each island would have its own president.

-In 2007, the president of Anjouan, proposed that island become independent from the Union.
-Subsequently, in March of 2008, he was removed by a combined military force of soldiers from the Comorian Union and the African Union.
+In 2007, the president of Anjouan, attempted to make the island independent and leave the Union of the Comoro Islands.
+Subsequently, in March of 2008, he was removed by a combined military force from Comorian and African Unions.
 This led to a newly elected president of Anjouan and a return to a normalized relationship with the central government.

-Some web sites with information about the Comoro Islands are:
+Some web sites with further information about the Comoro Islands are: